Amy J. McMichael, MD, Professor and Chair

 Resident Employee Benefits

-Residents receive the standard benefits offered by Wake Forest/Baptist.
-Resident offices are provided in the department, as are textbooks, limited travel reimbursement and course tuition, and attendance at certain regional and/or national dermatologic meetings.
+Residents receive the standard benefits offered by Wake Forest Baptist Medical Center.
+Resident offices are provided in the department, as are textbooks, access to computers and microscopes, limited travel reimbursement and course tuition, and attendance to certain regional and national dermatologic meetings.

 clinical operations are located at 4618 Country Club Road in Winston Salem, NC.

 This 30,000 square foot clinic opened in May 2010.
 Our community outreach

 clinics are located in Mt.
 Airy, NC and the Downtown Health Plaza in